KK-MS/notes/vim.md

 " On-demand loading: loaded when the specified command is executed Plug 'preservim/nerdtree', { 'on': 'NERDTreeToggle' }

+" Tagbar: a class outline viewer for Vim
+" Tagbar is a Vim plugin that provides an easy way to browse the tags of the " current file and get an overview of its structure.
+It does this by creating a " sidebar that displays the ctags-generated tags of the current file, ordered " by their scope.
+This means that for example methods in C++ are displayed " under the class they are defined in.
+Plug 'preservim/tagbar'

 "  A Git wrapper so awesome, it should be illegal
 Plug 'tpope/vim-fugitive'